chaoss/grimoirelab-sortinghat/README.md

 The most commonly used sortinghat commands are:

     add          Add identities
     affiliate    Affiliate identities
+    autoprofile  Auto complete profiles
     blacklist    List, add or delete entries from the blacklist config       Get and set configuration parameters
     countries    List information about countries
     enroll       Enroll identities into organizations
     export       Export data (i.e identities) from the registry init         Create an empty registry
     load         Import data (i.e identities, organizations) on the registry merge        Merge unique identities
     mv           Move an identity into a unique identity log          List enrollment information available in the registry orgs         List, add or delete organizations and domains profile      Edit profile
     rm           Remove identities from the registry
     show         Show information about a unique identity unify        Merge identities using a matching algorithm withdraw     Remove identities from organizations

 General options:
   -h, --help            show this help message and exit